carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

             be expected to be similar to a "Math/Algebra" library being in a "Math/Algebra.carbon" file path.
         -   The package will not be used when considering the file path.
--   An implementation file's `package` will have `impl`.
+-   An implementation file's `package` directive will have `impl`.
 For example, `package Geometry library "Shapes" impl;`.
     -   Implementation filenames must have the `.impl.carbon` extension.
     -   Implementation file paths need not correspond to the library name.